Lying Aversion and Vague Communication: An Experimental Study: Results

 \begin{subtheorem}{RS} \begin{RS} In the NA-UR environment, \begin{enumerate} \item 22.0\% (13 of 59) and 13.6\% (8 of 59) of vague messages are pseudo-optimal and pairs, respectively; and \item 49.2\% (29 of 59) of vague messages take the form of an interval. \end{enumerate} \end{RS} \end{subtheorem}

+Figure \ref{fig:report_form_NA-UR} provides an overview of the message types employed in NA-UR treatments.
+In summary, 25.32\% (20 of 79) of participants utilized precise messages, while the majority 74.68\% (59 of 79) favored vague messages.
+Within the vague messages category, 13 were classified as pseudo-optimal (22.0\%) and 8 as pairs (13.6\%).
+Additionally, a considerable portion, 29 of them (49.2\%), took the form of an interval.

+When comparing participant behavior between non-anonymous and anonymous treatments, an interesting observation is that a higher percentage of participants opted for vague messages in the non-anonymous setting.
+This difference might reflect the fact that some maximal liars in the anonymous case lie by reporting 10 in the absence of any concern with social identity.
+Additionally, it is noteworthy that vague messages in the non-anonymous treatments were longer (with an average of 2.81 numbers reported) compared to those in the anonymous treatments (averaging 2.10 and 2.05 numbers reported for the AO and A treatments, respectively).
+Table \ref{tab:basic_result} displays the results of the difference in means tests.
+The differences are significant at the 1\% significance level, which could indicate the influence of vague messages on the external cost of lying.

-Note that, compared with the results observed in the anonymous treatment, as displayed in Figure \ref{fig:report_form_A-UR}, participants used fewer precise and pair-type messages.
-Conditional on using vague messages, only 36.6\% are either pseudo-optimal or pairs in the NA-UR treatment.
-This ratio differs starkly from the 53.2\% observed in the A-UR treatment.
+It is worth noting that, in comparison to the results observed in the anonymous treatments, as shown in Figures \ref{fig:report_form_AO-UR} and \ref{fig:report_form_A-UR}, participants used substantially fewer precise and pair-type messages in the NA-UR treatment (\ref{fig:report_form_NA-UR}).
+Conditional on using vague messages, only 35.6\% are either pseudo-optimal or pairs in the NA-UR treatment.
+This ratio differs starkly from the 53.2\% and 60.7\% observed in the AO-UR and A-UR treatments, respectively.
 In addition, we see that the vast majority of the messages now fall into the `Others' category.
 Among the `Others' messages, half take the form of intervals, which was not the case in the anonymous treatments.
-In particular, 49.1\% of vague messages reported in the NA-UR treatment used intervals, while only 37.2\% did in A-UR.
-We can infer from the forms of the reported messages that subjects understood that pseudo-optimal and pair messages are obvious and can negatively affect the audience's belief in an equilibrium.
+In particular, 49.1\% of vague messages reported in the NA-UR treatment used intervals, while only 37.2\% and 32\% did so in the AO-UR and A-UR treatments, respectively.
+These findings suggest that subjects recognized that pseudo-optimal and pair messages are obvious and could negatively affect the audience's belief in an equilibrium\footnote{Note that if the receiver could correctly infer that the lowest number reported represents the true state, then the pseudo-optimal and pair messages should bear only the null social identity cost.
+If this were the case, participants in the NA-UR treatment should exploit these messages liberally to increase their expected payoffs.
+The fact that subjects did not do so implies that these messages are discounted in equilibrium, leading to a reduced social identity payoff.
+For instance, one might consider an extreme case like the one we proposed in Example \ref{ex:equilibrium_interval}, or a more general case where including higher numbers is typically discounted, yet including more numbers could mitigate the negative effect by rendering a better chance of being perceived as true.}.